DigitaleGesellschaft/Datenauskunftsbegehren/README.md

 npm run dev
 ```

 Navigate to [localhost:5000](http://localhost:5000).
-You should see the App runnning.
+You should see the App running.

 ### Building and running in production mode